Where To Buy

 Comfort: Very comfortable all-around binding here with the Salomon Highlander.
 I never felt any pressure points throughout the extended demo.
 I never crank down my ankle strap as some do but I think that most will find it free of pressure points.

 Boot Support: The Salomon Highlander is very supportive from the toe strap that really conforms well to the toe of the boot and pulls it into the heel loop, the wide ankle strap that wraps well and the highback that didn’t bite into my calf even though I couldn’t really rotate it.
 What is really weird is this soft heel loop doesn’t make your ankle feel exposed which is really counterintuitive.

 Turn Initiation/Response: The Salomon Highlander is very quick edge to edge and it turns easily any board I paired it up with.
-It feels just a little faster than the Highlander and a little slower than the Salomon Quantum but a bit closer to the Hologram.
+It feels just a little faster than the Highlander and a little slower than the Salomon Quantum.

 Buttering: So what really surprised us when we compared this to easier buttering bindings like the Union Strata with it’s mini-disc and it was very close.
 It wasn’t quite the same but was on the border between being a pretty easy buttering binding and more middle ground kind of bender.
 It’s not quite there with Re:Flex bindings or some of the softer EVA foam min-disc Union bindings but it really butters well for a full-size disc.
 There is minimal contact around the disc underfoot but also I think the easy flex side to side of the Salomon Highlanders shadow tech allows more leverage and makes the board flex easier from tip to tail while still not making the board feel softer underfoot which keeps the board’s dampness in check.